livepeer/community-governance/LIP-Meetings/LIP-Meeting-4.md

 Yondon

-- Support Easier to reason about individual LIPs individually by bundling
+- Easier to reason about individual LIPs individually by bundling
 - Important that the LIP is as tightly scoped as possible given time constraint caused by inflation.
 Hitting zero within the next 6-8 months

 ### LIP-25: Extensible Governance Contract